yadayada/acd_cli/README.rst

 =====================    =======
         flag              value
 =====================    =======
 argument error               2
-failed file transfer        8
-upload timeout              16
-hash mismatch               32
-error creating folder       64
+failed file transfer         8 upload timeout              16 hash mismatch               32 error creating folder       64 file size mismatch         128 cache outdated             256
 =====================    =======

 If multiple errors occur, their values will be compounded by a binary OR operation.